 Root certificate authority security

 In PKI deployments, all trust stems from the certificate authority (CA).
-It issues the root certificate that underpins the validity of the cryptographic keys used to verify and authenticate identities.
+It issues the root certificate that underpins the validity of the security keys used to verify and authenticate identities.
 Outlining and following specific security guidelines—such as who can obtain a certificate and when a certificate is revoked—is crucial for establishing and maintaining trust in CAs and avoiding PKI deployment mistakes.

 Unfortunately, most organizations do not conduct sufficient or regular audits of relevant certificate authorities to ensure that they are actually implementing the Certification Practice Statement (CPS) they have committed to.
 If they are not doing so, the entire network could be at risk.
 This is what happened with the major hack of the DigiNotar certificate authority.
 The hack led to false certificates being issued for the websites of AOL, Microsoft, the CIA, and others, all of which had to be later tracked down and revoked.